 Caffeine can contribute to feelings of stress and anxiety, and alcohol consumption can make you more likely to clench your jaw or grind your teeth at night.
 Avoiding these substances can help you sleep better and relax your jaw.

 Certain exercises can help you relax your jaw.
 For example, try opening your mouth as wide as possible while touching your tongue to your front teeth.
-This while help you unclench your jaw and relax your face.
+This while helps you unclench your jaw and relax your face.
 Do this several times a day or whenever you find that you are clenching your jaw.

 If you are grinding your teeth at night and it is causing problems with your oral health, reach out to Signature Smiles today.
 Our team can help fit you with a custom night guard, help you with exercises to reduce and prevent teeth grinding, and fix any problems associated with the habit.
 If you’re experiencing jaw pain or headaches, tooth grinding could be the cause.
 Contact Signature Smiles at 720.513.8405 to make an appointment and to learn more about how we can help prevent teeth grinding in Colorado.